apache/kvrocks-website/blog/2023-07-01-kvrocks-graduated-as-tlp/index.md

 - Docs: [https://kvrocks.apache.org/](https://kvrocks.apache.org/)
 - Contribute: [https://kvrocks.apache.org/community/contributing](https://kvrocks.apache.org/community/contributing)

-Since being open sourced in 2019, Kvrocks has served as an alternative replacement for Redis in massive data scenarios.
+Since being open-sourced in 2019, Kvrocks has been serving as an alternative for Redis in massive data scenarios.
 Many companies are deploying and using Kvrocks in the production environment, such as Baidu, Circl.lu, Ctrip, Meitu, Opera, U-Next and Xueqiu, among others.

 To serve users better, Kvrocks plans to add Kubernetes deployment support, the controller to make the cluster easier to maintain and operate, and add more data structures for fulfilling the user requirements.